 Our specially trained nurses and registered dietitians educate patients on a variety of diabetes related topics, including blood sugar testing, managing high and low blood sugar, making healthy food choices and insulin.

 The TMH Physician Partners - Metabolic Health Center provides regular support groups for adults and children, as well as their families, living with diabetes.
 The groups meet within the TMH Physician Partners - Metabolic Health Center on a monthly to quarterly basis.
-To learn more about the support groups, call the Metabolic Health Center at 850-431-5404, visit our calendar of events or ask your diabetes educator at your next appointment.
+To learn more about the support groups, call the Metabolic Health Center at 850-431-5404 or ask your diabetes educator at your next appointment.

 Children’s Diabetes Program

 Children and their families are seen on an individual basis by our pediatric diabetes team, which consists of trained nurses and dietitians, who work closely with children, their families and their doctor to help them adjust to the diagnosis of diabetes.
 Continuing visits are also provided to ensure confidence and successful diabetes self-management.

 The Kids Connection

 Our pediatric diabetes program offers support groups and planned events to bring families together in the lifelong learning process.

 Family Caring and Sharing Weekend

 This is an annual spring event that brings children with diabetes and their families together for a fun-filled educational weekend at the beach.
 Families are given the opportunity to learn together from each other and their healthcare team members in a relaxing atmosphere.